Vinhedo: Culture

-Grape Party
+Grape Festival

 The event began even before the emancipation of the municipality, around 1948, when the farmers gathered to celebrate the harvest of the fruits to the sound of music and much joy.
 It was a magical moment, when the producers celebrated with the local community the fruit of their work.

 Officially, the first Grape Festival took place in Piazza Sant'Anna in 1948.
 With the advancement of the times and also as the city prospered, the Grape Festival - as it could not fail to be - increased its proportions.
 In 2009 the Grape Festival added the Wine Festival, which was incorporated into the calendar of events to also enhance the cultivation and production of juice and wine from the Vinhedo families.

 At present, the festivities take place in Jayme Ferragut Municipal Park and receive thousands of people, both locals and tourists.
 Attractions include exhibition and sale of fruits, award-winning fruit auction, various handicrafts, amusement park, great concerts with nationally renowned artists, dance performances, regional bands in various musical styles, varied performances, food court, parade of riders, ride of motorcyclists.

 The events also annually elect their promoters.
 Women from the age of 18 to 35, who dream of representing Vinhedo during these two festivities, the most traditional of the city, can apply for the function.